Cameron County Texas assistance programs.

-There are several other non-profit food pantries in the region as well.
+There are several other non-profit food pantries as well as soup kitchens in the region as well.
 The exact resources available will vary based on many factors, but the agencies may be able to help.
 Everything from Meals on Wheels to surplus USDA commodities are offered.
-Locate food pantries in Cameron County.
+Most are run by churches or charities in the county of Cameron as well as city of Brownsville.
+Locate free food pantries in Cameron County.

 Federal funded housing programs stop homelessness and rehouse families.
 There is financial help, including grants or interest free loans, to help tenants that are behind on their rent.
 Other financial aid may include water bill or air conditioning help as well as emergency shelter/motel vouchers.

 The non-profits in Cameron County also assist the vulnerable, such as single parents or the disabled in the community.
 The goal is to stop evictions and keep families in their current home or apartment.
 More on Cameron County homeless prevention.

 Society of Saint Vincent de Paul serves the less fortunate, immigrants, and vulnerable in the county.
 The main resource is a thrift store, which sells low cost gently used kitchen supplies, beds, coaches, furniture, and many other goods.
 That store allows some limited financial aid, food, and other support as well.
 More on Cameron County Society of Saint Vincent de Paul assistance programs.

 Cameron Counties Community Projects offers support for utility bills, as noted below.
 However the non-profit provides other assistance as well.
 Whether it is information on Head Start or if someone needs help in locating (and paying the rent on) a low income home, the non-profit may assist.
 They are a leading poverty fighting organization.
 More on Cameron-Willacy Counties Community Projects programs.